arnaudj/mooc-aws-certified-solutions-architect-associate-2019-notes/Course/EC2/README.md

 ### CloudWatch - Lab

-* Standard monitoring is 5 min and * Detailed monitoring is 1 min (you will be charged for it)
+* Standard monitoring is 5 min
+* Detailed monitoring is 1 min (you will be charged for it)
 * Dashboard used to visualize what's happening with your AWS environment.
 * Alarms can be set to notify when a specific threshold is hit
 * Events can be used to perform actions when state changes happen in your AWS resources.
 * Logs can be aggregated in a single place to better troubleshoot.
 Remember that you need to install an agent on the EC2 instance.
-* By default, Matrics on EC2 instances are: CPU related, Disk related, Network related and Status check related.
+* By default, Metrics on EC2 instances are: CPU related, Disk related, Network related and Status check related.

 Remember that: